Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

 - **Reactant C Concentration**: Amount of reactant C in the mixture, shows high correlation with particle size.
 - **Particle Size**: The dependent variable, representing the size of the nanoparticles synthesized.

+### What will be predicted?

+Information on setting up the model and choosing the endpoint can be found at [Model Selection and Training](#model-selection-and-training), as well as in the notebook `DA_nanoparticles.ipynb`.

 ## Installation and Usage

 ### Prerequisites